The Lion King (franchise): Theme park attractions

+Circle of Life: An Environmental Fable

 A 70 mm film entitled Circle of Life: An Environmental Fable is shown in the Harvest Theater in The Land Pavilion at Epcot in Walt Disney World, Orlando, Florida.
 It opened on January 21, 1995, replacing Symbiosis.
 It stars the characters from The Lion King, where the story follows Timon and Pumbaa chopping down trees and clogging up rivers to build the Hakuna Matata Lakeside Village.
 Simba comes to them and explains how their actions are harmful to nature.
 This lesson is explained with live-action footage, some left over from Symbiosis.
 The film closed on February 3, 2018.

+The Lion King Celebration

 The Lion King Celebration was a parade based on the film that ran at Disneyland from June 1, 1994, to June 1, 1997.
 It was designed as though the story of Simba was a tale passed down in Africa for generations.
 The parade featured six floats designed around different aspects of Africa, dancers dressed in animal costumes and a Pride Rock float featuring Simba and Nala.

+Lion King area

 In August 2024, it was announced that a Lion King area with a log flume ride based on the original 1994 animated film, will be added to Disney Adventure World at Disneyland Paris.
+More details were released in August 2026 at D23: The Ultimate Disney Fan Event 2026, which revealed that the land will feature an attraction with iconic moments and songs.